 Headings denoted with an asterisk ( * ) is retrieved from the course syllabus version Autumn 2020

 Content and learning outcomes

-Channels to find interesting jobs, internationalization, the future for computer science in the working life, ethical responsibility, minorities and equality, lifelong learning
+- Channels to find interesting jobs, internationalization, the future for computer science in the working life, multicultural workplaces, ethical responsibility, lifelong learning.

 Intended learning outcomes